linnerlek/CoSEA-Dash/README.md

 # CoSEA Dashboard

 ## **Notes**:
+- It may take some time for the Dash app to start up initially as it loads the required data.
 - I have a [Project Overview](https://github.com/users/linnerlek/projects/4) set up where I track work in progress.
 - I loosely followed the implementation plan outlined in *CoSEA_workflow.pptx* and *Tiffany & Tai's Log Book*.